-Despite all the overly-complicated jargon, buying a house – or getting a mortgage – isn’t actually as tricky to understand as it seems.
+Despite all the overly-complicated jargon, buying a house – or getting a mortgage as a firt-time buyer – isn’t actually as tricky to understand as it seems.

 As with all matters of finance, the banks thrive on your confusion.
 Thank you very much, Mr QFA.

 Mortgages are based on how much you earn.
 In most cases, it’s 3.5 times your salary – or joint salaries, if you’re going to be buying with the aforementioned wet-towel dropper.
 Personally, I’d reconsider that one, but I suppose there are worse things in the world than being a filthy-rotten-no-good-depositor-of-soggy-towels.